2020 NRL Grand Final: Background

 It was the first time the Penrith Panthers and the Melbourne Storm met in an NRL Grand Final, and in a finals match in general.
 The Penrith side were awarded the minor premiership for the third time in the club's history, and were aiming to secure a third premiership; the Panthers having secured both titles in 1991 and 2003.
 It was Ivan Cleary's second Grand Final appearance as a coach, having led the New Zealand Warriors to a 10–24 loss against Manly-Warringah Sea Eagles in 2011.
 It was the Storm's fourth Grand Final appearance in five years, winning the 2017 premiership and runners-up in 2016 and 2018.

 Penrith and Melbourne finished first and second respectively on the regular season ladder.
 The two sides previously met at Campbelltown Stadium in round 6, with the Penrith side defeating Melbourne 21–14.
 As a result of restrictions imposed by the Victorian Government in response to the COVID-19 pandemic in Australia, Melbourne were forced to play the remainder of the season outside their home state, with the club winning their home games at Kogarah Oval and Suncorp Stadium, before playing their remaining six home games at Sunshine Coast Stadium, which all resulted in wins.
 Both sides won their respective Qualifying Finals: the Penrith side narrowly defeated the reigning premiers Sydney Roosters 29–28 at Panthers Stadium, and the Storm beating Parramatta Eels 36–24 at Suncorp Stadium.
 In the subsequent Preliminary Finals, Melbourne would go on to defeat 2019 runners-up Canberra Raiders 30–10 at Suncorp Stadium, with the Penrith side defeating the South Sydney Rabbitohs 20–16 at ANZ Stadium.

 Pre-match

 Broadcasting

-The match will be broadcast live on the Nine Network and delayed on Fox League in Australia and Sky Sport in New Zealand.
+The match was broadcast live on the Nine Network and delayed on Fox League in Australia and Sky Sport in New Zealand.
 Radio broadcasters include ABC, Triple M, 2GB, SEN and Koori Radio.